 The project ended with a Primary schools conference on the 3rd July at the Lyric with a warm welcome from Sian Alexander, Lyric Theatre Executive Director, followed by words from Jan Parnell, LBHF’s Assistant Director of Education and an inspirational talk by Praveen Gopalan, Sustainability Executive and Jonathan Williams, Blue Planet Executive Producer from BBC studios.

 This was followed by children’s short presentations from participating schools about their project work, a speed networking activity where all participants had a chance to learn more about each others projects before finishing with some encouraging words from Councillor Larry Culhane, Cabinet Member for Children & Education.
+You can watch a short clip taken during the conference in our YouTube channel.

 It’s worth noting that a major factor in the project’s success has been the opportunity to work Diana Edgecombe and Michelle Rebelo, from Hammersmith and Fulham Children’s Services, who were responsible for recruiting and managing partners and apprentices who helped on the project delivery and conference.
 What an amazing job they did!